 Tourism Holdings Limited (thl) is the world’s largest operator of motorhome rentals.
 In Australia, the company is well known for rental campervans thanks to its Maui, Britz and Mighty brands, but thl is also an Australian manufacturer of motorhomes.

-The four campervan models built in the Melbourne factory are the two-berth HiTop, the four-berth Voyager, which are Toyota Hiace conversions and the two-berth Ultima and three-berth Nomad, both of which feature bathrooms and are currently built on Mercedes Benz Sprinters.
+The four campervan models built in the Melbourne factory are the two-berth HiTop, the four-berth Navigator, which are Toyota HiAce conversions and the two-berth Ultima and three-berth Nomad, both of which feature bathrooms and are currently built on Mercedes-Benz Sprinters.

-“Our Toyota and Mercedes Benz vehicles are supplied to the team, who work in eight hour-shifts to transform them into beautiful motorhomes”
+“Our Toyota and Mercedes-Benz vehicles are supplied to the team, who work in eight hour-shifts to transform them into beautiful campervans and motorhomes”.

 First, an underbody seat channel is fitted so seats can be secured within the vehicle and then brackets go in the floor and the seat frame.

-“Once the furniture and trimming is done, the vehicle goes onto the hoist which is where we install our fresh water tanks, waste water tanks, our gas lines before the electrician wires up the vehicle.
+“Once the furniture and trimming are done, the vehicle goes onto the hoist which is where we install our fresh water tanks, waste water tanks, and our gas lines before the electrician wires up the vehicle.

-Once the motorhome is finished and all the living equipment added (everything from pillows to plates), a Quality Insurance inspector completes a rigorous control checklist to ensure it is ready to roll onto the rental fleet or our vehicle sales yard.
+Once the motorhome is finished and all the living equipment added, a Quality Insurance inspector completes a rigorous control checklist to ensure it is ready to roll onto the rental fleet or our vehicle sales yard.

 The company’s range of larger motorhomes and are built by, and imported from Action Manufacturing Limited in Auckland, New Zealand, a joint venture company with thl.

-Design and innovation is a collaborative effort bringing together a wealth of knowledge and experience from the thl and Action Manufacturing teams.
+Design and innovation are collaborative efforts bringing together a wealth of knowledge and experience from the thl and Action Manufacturing teams.
 We are all passionate about creating optimal use of interior space and exterior features to enable the very best of RV experiences.

-Macpherson says there are 20 staff on the production floor who work on a variety of manufacturing projects, and all are incredibly skilled and dedicated about what they do.
+Macpherson says there is 20 staff on the production floor who work on a variety of manufacturing projects, and all are incredibly skilled and dedicated to what they do.